bbauska/meta-react-basics/README.md

 <h3>CSS</h3>

-CSS (Cascading Style Sheets) is the code that you use to style HTML.
-You need to be familiar with basic CSS concepts before you start learning React.
-This is because you will need to style your React components as well, and basic CSS knowledge will help your learning journey.
+<p>CSS (Cascading Style Sheets) is the code that you use to style HTML.
+You
+need to be familiar with basic CSS concepts before you start learning React.
+This is because you will need to style your React components as well, and basic CSS knowledge will help your learning journey.</p>

-Before you learn React, make sure you are comfortable with these CSS styling options:
+<p>Before you learn React, make sure you are comfortable with these CSS
+styling options:</p>

 <ul>
   <li>Font styling (font size, font color, etc.),<br></li>